coderefinery/train-the-trainer/_episodes/06-lessons.md

 process.

 The basic idea is called **backwards lesson design**.
-* You don't think about how do something and try to explain it.
+* You don't think about how to do something and try to explain it.
-* Instead, you start with learner personas, and think of what is useful to them.
+* Instead, you start with **learner personas**, and think of what is useful to them.
 Then, you create a sequence of exercises which test incrementally progressing tasks.
 Then, you write the minimum amount of material to teach the gap between exercises.